Gui1111RIbeiro/App_Loja_Virtual/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-[Describe]
+This was the best and biggest project I ever did, because I used almost all the knowledge I learned.
+I tried to focus a lot on the beauty of the application and offer as many functions as accounts, database, location, chat, fake purchases, and other things.
+I can say that it really was a complete app

 # 📁 Access the Project